nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Actor searches OS directory for save file.
 2. OS returns save file object.
-3. For each line is save file.
+3. For each line of save file.

     - 3.1 Actor reads a line from the file.
     - 3.2 Actor parses the line into a contact object.